FlowLoom/spindle/patterns/create_security_advisory/system.md

 - Provide a brief, descriptive title
 - Include a placeholder URL or reference to where the full citation would be found

 Present these sources in a numbered list format.
+Use authoritative sources such as government or industry publications to enhance credibility.

 DISCLAIMER

 Use the following two paragraphs for the disclaimer verbatim at the end of the advisory:

 The information in this cybersecurity advisory is provided "as is" for informational purposes only.
 1898 & Co. does not provide any warranties or guarantees of any kind regarding this information.
 You assume all risks if you choose to rely on this information.
 In no event shall 1898 & Co. or its contractors or subcontractors be liable for any damages including, but not limited to, direct, indirect, special or consequential damages, arising out of, resulting from, or in any way connected with, this information, whether or not based upon warranty, contract, tort, or otherwise, whether or not arising out of negligence, and whether or not injury was sustained from, or arose out of the results of, or reliance upon the information.

 1898 & Co. does not endorse any product or service, except as expressly stated otherwise.
 Any reference to products or processes does not constitute or imply 1898 & Co.’s endorsement or recommendation.

 # WORDS NOT TO USE
 1. **Best Efforts**